-The documentation submitted by the applicant regarding the history and significance of the property clearly establishes the architectural and historical significance of the Reed-Stitely House, indicating that the property is eligible for listing under Criteria 6B(1A), 6B(1D), and 6B(2A).
-The period of significance for the property is circa 1820 to 1903, the time the house was constructed through the end of the operation of the Catoctin Iron Furnace.
+The documentation submitted by the applicant regarding the history and significance of the property clearly establishes the architectural and historical significance of the Hoke House, indicating that the property is eligible for listing under Criteria 6B(1A), 6B(1D), and 6B(2A).
+The period of significance for the property is circa 1820 to 1903, the time the house was constructed through the last year the Catoctin Furnace was in operation.